Planning for the Next Two Generations

-To establish urban reserves, the City and County will consider amending the Eugene-Springfield Metropolitan General Plan and the Lane County Rural Comprehensive Plan to include maps and policies that would apply to the urban reserves.
-They will also consider related amendments to the Envision Eugene Comprehensive Plan and the Eugene-Springfield Metropolitan Area Public Facilities and Services Plan.
+To establish urban reserves, the City and County will amend the Eugene-Springfield Metropolitan General Plan and the Lane County Rural Comprehensive Plan to include maps and policies that would apply to the urban reserves.
+They will also amend the Envision Eugene Comprehensive Plan and the Eugene-Springfield Metropolitan Area Public Facilities and Services Plan.

-Click on the links below to view the proposed amendments for each plan.
+Click on the links below to view the amendments for each plan.